 Every year, the Austrian Film Institute’s publication Filmförderung und Filmfinanzierung in Österreich - Institutionen auf einen Blick (Film Promotion and Funding in Austria – Overview of Institutions) provides the latest overview of Austrian film funding institutions as well as European programs for Austria.
 Therefore, it includes not only institutions that continuously promote film on a national and regional level but also European funding measures for Austria.
 This annual publication is designed to supplement the annual Film Industry Report (German).

-Aside from FISA – Film Location Austria, Austria provides the following film funding institutions on a national and regional level:
+Aside from FISA – Film Industry Support Austria, Austria provides the following film funding institutions on a national and regional level:

 Austrian Film Institute

 The Austrian Film Institute (ÖFI) is Austria’s largest promotion institution.
 It is a national film funding agency that supports the Austrian film business based on both cultural and economic aspects.
 Film funding aims at promoting Austrian cinema films as well as co-productions on equal terms (feature films and documentaries; minimum length 70 minutes, 59 minutes for children’s films, and 45 minutes for new talent films).

 Eligibility to file applications is based on sufficiently professional qualification, a registered office or subsidiary in Austria for companies, and Austrian citizenship or a permanent residence in Austria (in case of EU citizens) for individuals.

 Funding is available in the fields of

 Exploitation (festival participation and cinema release)

 Funding decisions are made by a project commission (project-based film funding) at least four times per year.
 Moreover, the Austrian Film Institute promotes the development and production of new films through performance-based film funding (reference film funding), if the reference film has achieved a certain minimum number of reference points.